 Honours or High Honours may be denied if the student's performance in the honours year is deemed to be below acceptable standards.
 Students who fail to maintain the standard of performance expected of an honours student, but who otherwise complete the regular program requirements of the college, will be awarded the regular Bachelor of Commerce degree.

 * This may be reduced to a minimum of 72 credit units for students entering their final Regular Session who intend to complete no more than 18 credit units in the following Spring and Summer Session.

 Academic Performance Standards

 Students will be eligible for the Bachelor of Commerce degree if they have passed the program courses prescribed by the Edwards School of Business and achieved sufficiently high standing in these courses to meet each of the averages as follows:

 - Cumulative Weighted Average of 60% on all courses required for B.Comm. degree completion

-- Current year weighted average of 60% on Fall and Winter Term and Spring and Summer Term courses
+- Annual weighted average of 60% on Fall and Winter Term and Spring and Summer Term courses

 - Weighted average of 60% in the courses taken to meet the requirements for a major.

-Students are required to maintain a yearly weighted average of at least 60%.
+Students are required to maintain an annual weighted average of at least 60%.
 Students who do not fulfill this requirement will be assigned a Faculty Action as follows: